 Between 3pm and 5pm, the fishing boats come in for the day and the fishermen auction off their catch.
 You can watch the bargaining going back and forth.
 Or pick up some fish or seafood – including sardines, crabs, mussels and eels – and have it grilled at stalls along the edge of the port.
 The hordes of seagulls and stray cats fight it out for any leftovers.

 Essaouira has been nicknamed the windy city, and it’s partly justified.
 But it’s not necessarily a bad thing, as the trade winds blowing into the bay keep temperatures down to a more reasonable high 20s°C in summer while the rest of Morocco is sweltering.

 If you don’t mind a light sandblasting you can still get a dose of beach time.
 The city’s main beach stretches for 1.2 miles/2km south of the medina, with a paved pathway running alongside it.
 It’s wide and flat, with sunbeds available for hire.

 Most beach-goers opt for something a bit more active than sunbathing though.
 The wind brings big waves to the shallow waters of the bay which is perfect for surfing* or kitesurfing,* and even if you don’t have a go it’s impressive to watch.
 You can also ride a camel* or go quad biking* on the beach, or cycle along the beachfront promenade.

 Don’t get lost in the medina

-Essaouira’s medina has been listed as a UNESCO World Heritage site, with its unusual mix of Moroccan and European styles.
-But unlike a lot of Moroccan towns, walking into the medina in Essaouira isn’t like going into a maze, so you’ve got a pretty good chance of not getting completely lost.
+Formerly known as Mogador, the medina in Essaouira has been listed as a UNESCO World Heritage site for its unusual mix of Moroccan and European styles.
+But unlike the medinas in a lot of other Moroccan cities, walking into Essaouira’s medina isn’t like going into a maze, so you’ve got a pretty good chance of not getting yourself completely lost.